mihakralj/pinescript/indicators/trends_FIR/wma.md

 - **Step Changes**: Linear weighting creates discrete steps in influence
 - **Computational Overhead**: More calculations than SMA (though less than some other averages)
 - **Less Smooth**: Shows more "ripples" in response to signal changes than higher-order averages

+## References

+1. Colby, Robert W. "The Encyclopedia of Technical Market Indicators."
+McGraw-Hill, 2002.
+2. Murphy, John J. "Technical Analysis of the Financial Markets."
+New York Institute of Finance, 1999.
+3. Kaufman, Perry J. "Trading Systems and Methods."
+Wiley, 2013.